-With so many choices (and new features being added constantly) shopping for practice management software can be overwhelming.
-So we asked the practice management technology experts for a little perspective.
-First a little help with the basics: What’s their best advice on making the decision, especially for smaller firms considering switching programs or investing for the first time?
+With so many choices (and new features being added constantly), shopping for practice management software can be overwhelming.
+So, we asked the practice management technology experts for a little perspective.
+First, what’s their best advice on making the decision, especially for smaller firms considering switching programs or investing for the first time?
 Then, what’s the “next big thing” for practice management software?
-Is the future here?

 Heidi Alexander: Make a List

 With now countless options for practice management programs, the search for the right fit can be daunting.
 Start by making a list of all the features you’d like from your ideal practice management program.
 Next, prioritize those features.
 By using your feature list, along with your budget, you can home in on programs that might work in your practice.
 Look for the programs that excel in the features you need most, whether that is document management and automation, online payment processing, client collaboration tools, or financial management and accounting.

 Before you make a decision, also consider the company’s reputation, how long they have been in business, security and service policies, support and training resources, user interface and ease of use, and integrations with other products.

 What’s next?
 Somewhat due to competition in the legal marketplace among lawyers and law firms, we’re starting to see practice management programs incorporating more “sales” type features, which are typical of customer relationship management (CRM) systems (still not yet common in the legal industry).
 These features — lead tracking and analytics, intake automation and online engagement letters — help attorneys to efficiently and effectively convert more potential clients into clients.
 For an example of one such program, take a look at Lexicata, a cloud-based CRM program for lawyers.